nobberts11/nobbert/README.md

 ## Hi 👋, I'm Norbert S.
 All things: More backend than frontend

-    🌱 I’m learning to be an AI manager (KI Manager).
+    🌱 I’m learning to be an AI Manager (KI Manager).
 Examination in december 2025 (incl.
-Scrum-Master & Scrum-Ovner)
+Scrum-Master & Scrum-Owner)

     💬 Ask me about languages like ** Java, Typescript, C++ and a little bit Python - still learning**